alexalvaradorojas/alexalvaradorojas.github.io/_pages/research.md

                 <b>The Social Function of Data Co-operatives: Reclaiming Community Through Data Sharing Practices</b><br>
                 <a href="https://orcid.org/0000-0003-0360-6385">Alvarado Rojas, A.</a><br>
                 <br>
-                "This project empirically investigates the data sharing practices an online community to make the case for a more co-operative notion of data sharing.
-I draw from the concept of Communities of Practice (Wenger) and Communal Data sharing (Ho and Chaung) to identify several dimensions of <b>data sharing communities".</b><br>
+                This project empirically investigates the data sharing practices an online community to make the case for a more co-operative notion of data sharing.
+I draw from the concept of <b>Communities of Practice</b> (Wenger) and <b>Communal Data sharing</b> (Ho and Chaung) to identify several dimensions of <b>data sharing communities.</b><br>
                 Presented at <i>Platforming and Unplatforming: A Research Workshop</i>.<br>
                 [ <a href="https://socialdatasci.org/platforming/">Workshop</a> ]&nbsp;&nbsp;
               </li>